Eddie Kendricks: Solo career and later years: 1971–1992

+The Young Senators, who toured with Kendricks and played on People...Hold On.

 Kendricks' solo career began slowly; he endured two years of singles that missed the Top 40, while the Temptations continued with their string of Norman Whitfield-helmed hits (one of which, "Superstar (Remember How You Got Where You Are)", was written as a jab towards Kendricks and Ruffin).
 Despite enjoying only a modicum of commercial success and radio airplay, Kendricks' 1972 album People...
 Hold On (recorded with his touring group, the Young Senators, composed of Jimi Dougans, Frank Hooker, LeRoy Fleming, Wornell Jones, David Lecraft, James Drummer Johnson, and John Engram) was a cornerstone of DJ playlists in downtown New York's nascent disco scene.
 The expansive, eight-minute take on "Girl You Need a Change of Mind", which peaked at number 13 on the soul chart, was a particular favorite at David Mancuso's Loft.
 The single was later remade by R&B singer D'Angelo for the Get on the Bus soundtrack.

 As the dance craze seeped through into other cities, Kendricks scored a number one pop hit in 1973 with the Frank Wilson-produced "Keep on Truckin'", becoming the only member of the Temptations to register a number one hit in the U.S. as a solo artist.
 As well as reaching number 18 in the UK, it sold over one million copies, and was awarded a gold disc.

 Further hits included 1974's "Boogie Down" (US number 2, UK number 39) and another million selling release, "Son of Sagittarius" (US number 28) from the same year, 1975's "Shoeshine Boy" (US number 18), and 1976's "He's a Friend" (US number 36).
 Another notable song is "Intimate Friends" (1977), which was sampled for the Alicia Keys song "Unbreakable", "A Penny for My Thoughts" by Common, Sparkle's "Time to Move on" on her self-titled first studio album, and for Sweet Sable's "Old Time's Sake" from the soundtrack for the 1994 2pac film, Above the Rim.
 Erykah Badu also sampled "Intimate Friends" for her song "Fall in Love (Your Funeral)", as well as his song "My People...
 Hold on" for her song "My People" on her album New Amerykah Part One (4th World War).

 Exasperated by a lack of creative and financial control, Kendricks left Motown in 1978.
 He moved first to Arista Records and later to Atlantic Records.
 By this time, his popularity had waned.
 Kendricks was also gradually losing his upper range as a result of chain smoking.